About Patrons' Council

 - The Agony and The Ecstasy dancer symposium

 - The annual Buzz Party

 - Dress rehearsals at the Four Seasons Centre for the Performing Arts

 - Opportunities to watch the dancers in rehearsal at The Walter Carsen Centre

 - Plus more.

-A schedule of events for the 2014/15 Season will be available in September.
+View the schedule of Patrons' Council events for the 2014/15 Season.

 Patron, Subscriber, Celia Franca Society member

 Doreen Stanton’s first experience watching ballet was seeing The Red Shoes, the 1948 dance film that made Moira Shearer famous.
 But her first experience with The National Ballet of Canada was just a coincidence.

 “I worked for Bell and I took the order for the National Ballet’s first telephone,” she explains.
 “I was in the public office and a man came in asking for a new business telephone line.
 It was Celia Franca’s husband.
 I took the information we needed and got the ballet set up.It was the first time I heard of a new ballet company in Toronto.”